Is team building simply a costly expense or an investment that would be essential to any business relying on human capital?

 Higher engagement reduces boredom, sick days, and slacking off, which results to increase in productivity.
 Based on this data, we can say that team building activities Melbourne are rational investments.

 According to Google’s extensive research on team performance, one of the major predictors of performance is psychological safety.

 Alistair Clare, a Credit Capital business advisor, states that “Psychological safety refers to the sense in the team that the team environment is comfortable, trustworthy, respectful, and isn’t exposed to unnecessary risks.
 When employees feel that their team is a safe place to take risks, they can be more creative.
 This eventually leads to better results.”

 It allows employees to build a positive relationship with their work.

 One of the most effective ways to motivate workers is to show them the impact of their work.
-Team building offers a chance to share each member’s interpretation of their work’s impact on their own life, to the customers, and to the larger community.
-When they learn of other members’ interpretation, their motivation will be strengthened.
+Team building activities offer a chance to share each member’s interpretation of their work’s impact on their own life, to the customers, and to the larger community.
+When they learn of other members’ interpretations, their motivation will be strengthened.

 When the purpose is clear, the resolve to achieve it is strong.
 For teams working remotely, there are online team building activities that can instil and preserve positive relationships among team members.

 The human brain is programmed to bond with other people.
 And when we do, specific centres in the brain that are associated with the sense of belonging to a “tribe” are excited.
 Back in ancient times, a person who didn’t have a tribe is unlikely to survive.
 Therefore, team building helps members feel that they shouldn’t be afraid because their tribe has their back.

 So, when asked to justify the value of team building, take note of these things.